cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-02-shortening-the-distance-between-academia-and-industry.md

 - Promote events and invite people from the industry to present the technology that they deploy on a daily basis
 - Create open-source organizations, contributing together with academics, engineers, and the community there

-# Why is it challenging?
+# Why is it Challenging?

 Accomplishing these tasks effectively is challenging for researchers because it requires changing long-lasting habits.
 Getting out of the comfort zone by presenting research work to a large crowd of very focused industrial engineers is not easy.